grz0zrg/fas/README.md

 * per voice filtering for subtractive synthesis with one multi mode filter
   * per voice effects is limited by RGBA note data, this may be seen as a limitation since only one multi mode filter per voice is allowed
 * highly optimized real-time architecture; run on low-power embedded hardware such as Raspberry
-* events resolution can be defined as you wish (60 Hz but you can go above that through a parameter)
+* events resolution can be defined as you wish and can be changed dynamically (typically display refresh rate; 60 Hz but you can go above that through a real-time parameter)
 * cross-platform; run this about anywhere !

 Note : "Unlimited" is actually an architectural term, in real conditions it is limited by the available processing power, amount of memory available, frequency resolution is also limited by slice height so it may be out of tune with low resolution! (just like analog but still more precise!)